 Breast augmentation surgery, also known as augmentation mammoplasty, breast enlargement, or breast enhancement, is one of the most frequently performed cosmetic surgery procedures in the United States.

 Breast augmentation increases or restores breast size using silicone gel implants, saline implants, or fat transfer.
 Breast enlargement with implants has a long and proven history of satisfying women who want to enhance or restore balance to their figures.

-Dr. Restifo has over twenty years of experience performing breast augmentation surgery with excellent results.
+Dr. Restifo has over twenty-five years of experience performing breast augmentation surgery with excellent results.
 Watch our videos “Which is the Better Implant: Saline or Silicone?”, “How Do I Figure Out the Implant Size That Will Work for Me?” and “Straight Talk About Shaped Implants“.